-"[The Chamber Music Program] is truly a wonderful program for students of chamber music, exceptionally important to a student's growth as a musician as well as a human being." —André Watts, pianist
+Truly a wonderful program for students of chamber music, exceptionally important to a student's growth as a musician as well as a human being.

 Each year, the Director recognizes individuals at the season’s final concert for dedication to the Program and for musical advancement.
-The recipient of the 2015/2016 Director’s Award was Toasties, composed of:
+The recipient of the 2022/2023 Director’s Award was Andromeda, composed of:

 Each group performs at two jury assessments during the year.
 It is a great way to hear the other ensembles in the program, as well as get to know the other groups at a post-jury reception.

-Instruction levels are incorporated within a two-tiered program, intermediate and advanced.
+Instruction levels are incorporated within a two-tiered program: intermediate and advanced.
 Ensembles comprised of strings, winds, brass, guitar, harp, and piano meet weekly from October through April for individualized coaching sessions with a staff of outstanding professional musicians.
-The coaches for the 2016/2017 season include:
+Recent coaches for the Chamber Music program have included:

 Students enjoy special evenings of sight-reading with coaches, workshops, informal performances, and social time.

-Participants in the chamber program have the opportunity to play for Professional World Class Chamber Players in masterclasses.
-Througout the season, masterclasses are offered by Members of the Juilliard, Orion, American and Shanghai Quartets, Windscape and the NY Woodwind Quintets, ICE and members of Lincoln Center Chamber Music Society.
+Participants in the Chamber Music Program have the opportunity to play for professional world class chamber players in masterclasses.
+Throughout the season, masterclasses are offered by members of the Juilliard, Orion, American, Harlem, and Shanghai quartets, Windscape, International Contemporary Ensemble, Sphinx, and Chamber Music Society of Lincoln Center.